The 20 Best Multicentric Reticulohistiocytosis Doctors Near Me in Oregon, US

 Offers Telehealth

-Prakash Ambady is a Neurologist in Portland, Oregon.
+Prakash Ambady is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Ambady is rated as an Experienced provider by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-His top areas of expertise are Astrocytoma, Glioblastoma, Glioma, and Brain Tumor.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Astrocytoma, Glioblastoma, Glioma, and Brain Tumor.
 Dr. Ambady is currently accepting new patients.

 Experienced in Multicentric Reticulohistiocytosis